Ferdilii/motorized_macro_rail_int_fix/README.md

 ### Steps / mm

 This final menu item relates to both your motors steps/rotation and your rails rotations/mm.
-The a4988 driver is configured in 16x microstep mode, meaning that 16 steps equal one step on the motor.
-The formula to use is
+The a4988 driver is configured in the schematic above to 16x microstep mode, meaning that 16 steps equal one step on the motor.
+The formula to use is thus:

 ```
   motor_steps_per_rotation * 16 / mm_per_rotation